dcsndevs/care-plus/README.md

 ![Lucid Sketch](documentation/flow-chart-simple.png)

 ## Technologies used:
-- [Python](https://python.org) is the main technolgy used in this application
+- [Python](https://python.org) is the main technology used in this application
 - [Lucid](https://lucid.com) was used to create workflows for guidance in building the application
 - [VScode](https://vscode.com/) was used to write and edit the codes and host the site on my local  computer
 - [Git](https://github.com) was used for the version control of the application